jaimin0609/uniqverse1.1/docs/CJ_DROPSHIPPING_COMPREHENSIVE_FIX_DOCUMENTATION.md

 - **May 8, 2025**: Implemented and tested the ID format fix
 - **May 10, 2025 (Morning)**: Fixed URL formatting issues
 - **May 10, 2025 (Afternoon)**: Identified and fixed the double-prefix issue
+- **May 25, 2025**: Added category filtering support
+- **May 26, 2025**: Implemented bulk import functionality
+- **May 27, 2025**: Enhanced bulk import with confirmation dialog and results display
+- **May 28, 2025**: Added improved markup handling for both single and bulk imports

 ## Deployment Instructions